 Communication can go a long way in establishing a strong culture between teams, especially for remote teams.
 However, it can be hard to establish open communication because some companies fail to invest in the right communication tools.

 Find ways to reach out to your employers and propose team communication apps if you can.
+There are many network and service providers that offer secure encrypted communication, for instance, encrochat, for enhanced security that might be needed when remote working.

 You should schedule regular one-on-one meeting with your employer or teammates for them to learn how you are doing despite being in a remote location.